-Fact check: Is plastic essential in the fight against COVID-19?
+Fact Check: Is Plastic Essential in the Fight Against COVID-19?

 Nathalie Gontard, INRAE and Valérie Guillard, University of Montpellier

-Companies in the sector are riding the Covid-19 wave: packaging, outer packaging, masks, face shields, protective gear for retail workers, and plexiglass are being produced and consumed on a massive scale.
+Manufacturers in the sector are riding the Covid-19 wave: packaging, outer packaging, masks, face shields, protective gear for retail workers, and plexiglass are being produced and consumed on a massive scale.

 The transparency of plastic makes it an ideal choice when it comes to separating customers from a store, for example.
 But the hygiene argument is the most commonly cited: as a disposable material, plastic is said to offer greater protection than other materials.